 Presidents - This site offers extensive information about all the United States Presidents.

-Endangered Species - A site that gives extremely thorough, quality information on listed U.S. and international endangered and extinct species, as well as general fact sheets on endangered animals.
+Endangered Species - A site that gives extremely thorough, quality information on listed U.S. and international endangered and extinct species, provided by the U.S. Fish & Wildlife Service.

 National Oceanic and Atmospheric Administration Climate Services - Use the global climate dashboard to see worldwide variations and changes.
 Find articles, links, and ideas for projects and reports on climate and climate change.